Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Introduction

 As it often happens in this context, these topological categories are conveniently described in diagrammatic terms.
 This leads us to consider three diagrammatic categories which are equivalent to the previous topological ones: \begin{itemize} \item $\KTan$ is the category of Kirby tangles, as considered by Bobtcheva and Piergallini in \cite{BP11}, see Section~\ref{S:Kirby_tangles}. \item $\ETTH$ is the category of signed top tangles in handlebodies, which is introduced here for the first time, see Section~\ref{S:signed_top_tangles}. \item $\TTH$ is the category of top tangles in handlebodies, which is a generalization of the category defined by Habiro in \cite{H05}, see Section~\ref{S:signed_top_tangles}. \end{itemize}

 All these topological and diagrammatic categories admit explicit algebraic presentations.
 This is the result of a deep work initiated by Crane and Yetter \cite{CY94}, developed by Kerler \cite{K01}, Habiro \cite{H05}, and Asaeda \cite{A11}, and fully completed by Bobtcheva and Piergallini \cite{BP11}.
-In particular, this means we can consider three algebraically presented categories which are also equivalent to the above ones: \begin{itemize} \item $\Algf$ the free braided monoidal category generated by a pre-modular Hopf algebra, see Section~\ref{S:pre-modular_Hopf_agebras}. \item $\tAlgt$ the free braided monoidal category generated by a modular Hopf algebra, see Section~\ref{S:modular_Hopf_algebras}. \item $\Algt$ the free braided monoidal category generated by an anomaly-free modular Hopf algebra, see Section~\ref{S:modular_Hopf_algebras}. \end{itemize} All these definitions are due to Bobtcheva and Piergallini, although we introduce small changes to their terminology.
+In particular, this means we can consider three algebraically presented categories which are equivalent to the above ones: \begin{itemize} \item $\Algf$ is the free braided monoidal category generated by a BPH algebra (short for Bobtcheva--Piergallini Hopf algebra), see Section~\ref{S:pre-modular_Hopf_agebras}. \item $\tAlgt$ is the free braided monoidal category generated by a factorizable BPH algebra, see Section~\ref{S:modular_Hopf_algebras}. \item $\Algt$ is the free braided monoidal category generated by an anomaly-free factorizable BPH algebra, see Section~\ref{S:modular_Hopf_algebras}. \end{itemize} All these definitions are due to Bobtcheva and Piergallini, although we introduce small changes to their terminology.
+In short, BPH algebras in braided monoidal categories are objects equipped with several structure morphisms satisfying a list of axioms.
+As explained in Section~\ref{S:Kirby_top_functors}, a diagrammatic representation of these generating morphisms for the categories above is summarized by the following table:

-Summing up everything, all these different categories are related by the following diagram of functors, where horizontal arrows denote projections, and vertical arrows denote equivalences:
+Furthermore, all these different categories are related by the following diagram of functors, where horizontal arrows denote projections, and vertical arrows denote equivalences:

 The missing definitions can be found in Sections~\ref{S:boundary_forgetful_functors}, \ref{S:handle_surgery_functors}, and \ref{S:Kirby_top_functors}.

 The Kerler--Lyubashenko functor $\KLF : \RHB \to \calC$ appearing in Theorem~\ref{T:main_4-dim} is based on the explicit algebraic presentation of $\RHB$ obtained by Bobtcheva and Piergallini.
 The strategy is essentially to prove that the end